dsmsuite/dsmsuite.github.io/user_guide.md

 ## File compression

 Both DSI and DSM files can be written as a compressed file or as plain xml.
 Compression can be used to reduce file size.
-Upon reading the tooling automatically detects if a file is compressed, so separate extension is used for the compressed format.
+Upon reading the tooling automatically detects if a file is compressed, so no separate extension is used for the compressed format.
 The used compression is the zip format.

 # Installation